marijnh/Eloquent-JavaScript/14_dom.md

 {{index timeline, blocking}}

-If we just updated the DOM in a loop, the page would freeze and nothing would show up on the screen.
+If we just updated the DOM in a loop, the page would freeze, and nothing would show up on the screen.
 Browsers do not update their display while a JavaScript program is running, nor do they allow any interaction with the page.
 This is why we need